leichtaustin/maze-game/README.md

 # Wireframe / Overview

+    First section will be some quick instructions for the user, followed by a form to create the initial size of the playing field.

+    User will be able to create the field of a desired size and the playing field will be initialized.

-    At top, form will be used to start game and provide inputs into the game settings.
+    States will be used to manage the players current location and update the field based on where they navigate to.
-    Main section will consist of the randomly generated field Button will be available to reset, to generate a new field, or to auto solve.

-    Trying this again, not using a store, passing info via props
+    Once a player either falls into a hole or finds their hat the game will reset.